My Tri-C

 Request Driving Record

 Applicants must have a valid Ohio driver’s license with full driving privileges.
-Submit a certified copy of your official three-year driving record from the BMV office or https://bmvonline.dps.ohio.gov (minimal fee) to the Police Academy office.
-Email/fax copies not accepted.
+Submit a certified copy of your official three-year driving record from the BMV office or the Ohio BMV website (minimal fee) to the Basic Police Academy office.
+Email/fax copies will not be accepted.

 Complete Release of Information

-Complete the SF104 FERPA Consent to Release Student Information Form.
-Email/fax copies not accepted.
+Complete the SF104 FERPA Consent to Release Student Information form.
+Email/fax copies will not be accepted.

 Complete Student Disclosures

 Complete the SF101 Student Disclosures and Statement of Understanding.
-Email/fax copies not accepted.
+Email/fax copies will not be accepted.

 Schedule Time to Drop Off Forms